meldzhaLV/JavaMOOC_exercise102/README.md

    the student had entered.
 Each grade is represented as a String character "*" and is put next to the grade.

 3. Program outputs the acceptance percentage aswell.
    "0" grades are not considered when calculating the percentage of acceptance.
-Calculated: `100 * acceptedGrades / allGrades`
+Formula: `100 * acceptedGrades / allGrades`

    **E.g.**
    - *"Type exam scores, -1 completes: "*